NawlFountains/RAG-Tutor-Helper/README.md

 - PDF encoding issues with LaTeX-generated documents and how to fix them
 - RAG evaluation with RAGAS and what faithfulness vs answer relevancy measure
 - Why more retrieved chunks (k) improves relevancy but can reduce faithfulness

+## 📝 Notes

+- Streamlit deployment code was scaffolded with AI assistance and adapted for this project.